 Why?
-So our customers can easily hand pick their favorite local products to create unique local gift sets.
+So our customers can easily hand pick their favorite local products to create unique Colorado gifts.
 We like to think we're kind of like shopping the Denver Flea or Firefly...from the comfort of your own home.
 We don't include products in our gift boxes simply because they were made in Colorado - we seek out local products that are created with exacting attention to detail and quality that's unmatched.

 A few more facts about what we're doing here at Colorado Crafted:

 If you've got a new student, or you're an alumni yourself, you might be interested in the top places to shop online for gear from CU, CSU, and more.